Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 Cleanse the Place

-Space cleansing involves clearing the atmosphere of a house or place of business so that its spiritual energy becomes neutral, sending away haunting spirits and drawing in health, wealth, love, and peaceful spirits.
+Space cleansing involves clearing the atmosphere of a house or place of business so that its spiritual energy becomes neutral.
+This process sends away haunting spirits and draws in health, wealth, love, and peaceful spirits.

-The energy in houses rises and drops according to the energies of those who reside in them.
-Walls retain traces, impressions, and imprints of memories and emotions, and there can be residual energy from the after-effects of illness, death, violence, divorce, or relational conflicts.
-It's also important to cleanse a new home when you move into it or if someone preparing to get pregnant.
+Houses' energy rises and drops according to the energies of those who reside in them.
+Walls retain traces, impressions, and imprints of memories and emotions, and residual energy can be present from the aftereffects of illness, death, violence, divorce, or relational conflicts.
+It's also important to cleanse a new home when you move into it or if you are preparing to get pregnant.

-1. General cleaning - making the place free of dirt or messes through the use of floor sweep, floor washes, and cleaning solutions are among the most practiced form of Hoodoo folk magic; that's why most conjure workers believe that for one to properly cleanse the place, he needs to make sure it is also physically clean.
+1. General cleaning - making the place free from dirt or messes through the use of floor sweeps, floor washes, and cleaning solutions are among the most practiced forms of Hoodoo folk magic; that's why most conjure workers believe that for one to properly cleanse the place, he needs to make sure it is also physically clean.
 If not, thoroughly clean the area; sweep and scrub the floors, dust and wipe the furniture, wash the dishes, etc. Cleanliness attracts harmonious and tranquil spirits; otherwise, it's the opposite.

-After doing your usual housekeeping routines, prepare your spiritual supplies.
-You may use ammonia solution, Peace Water, Florida Water, Van Van oil, and lemon-scented detergents as your cleaning materials for spiritual cleansing, as they acquired a very strong magical reputation due to their potent cleansing properties among Hoodoo practitioners and rootworkers.
+After your usual housekeeping routines, prepare your spiritual supplies.
+You may use ammonia solution, Peace Water, Florida Water, Van Van oil, and lemon-scented detergents for spiritual cleansing.
+Due to their potent cleansing properties, these cleaning materials have acquired a very strong magical reputation among Hoodoo practitioners and rootworkers.

-Then begin clearing away the negativities by sprinkling floor sweep (it can be salt, ground coffee, or herbal mixtures or blend) over the floors throughout the house and then sweep them from back to front.
-You may choose to leave the floor sweep down for a little while.
+Then, begin clearing away the negativities by sprinkling floor sweeps (salt, ground coffee, or herbal mixtures or blends) over the floors throughout the house and then sweeping them from back to front.
+You can leave the floor sweep down for a little while.
 Sweeping the floor thoroughly before ever touching the mop to the floor prevents your floor from becoming a sticky, muddy mess.

 In Hoodoo tradition, brooms and scrub brushes are powerful cleaning tools, so folks in the South take extra precautions when handling them.